 Draw out the 7 Karnaugh maps corresponding to the different outputs, and circle the implicants that generate the Minimal Sum of Products equation.
 Write down the MSOP equations below each Karnaugh map.
-Be sure to label each Karnaugh map with the appropriate segment.
+Be sure to label each Karnaugh map with the name of the appropriate segment.